One of the first things you'll want to do is to connect with your pi-top[4] to start using it!

 To test the connection, enter your pi-top's IP address into your browser's address bar.
 This should load the pi-top's web portal interface.
 In some cases you may also be able to access this with the url pi-top.local .

-Using your pi-top as an Access Point (AP)
+Using your pi-top as a Wi-Fi Hotspot / Access Point (AP)

 To learn the Access Point network name and password, go back to the main miniscreen menu using the 'Cancel' button.
 Then, navigate to the 'Network' menu and scroll down to 'Wi-Fi Hotspot'.
 You should see the network name at the top, the password at the middle and the device IP address at the bottom.
 Now using your computer, connect to this network using the credentials provided.